so-normie/the-vault/The Vault/🔴 Academics/📚 Educational Resources/🗒️ Neovim.md

 How do I find and replace everything in vim?
 In other words, what is the general form of the substitute command? #card
-- In Vim, you can find and replace text using the `꞉substitute` (`꞉s`) command.
+- In Vim, you can find and replace text using the `:substitute` (`:s`) command.
 To run commands in Vim, you must be in normal mode, the default mode when starting the editor.
 To go back to normal mode from any other mode, just press the `Esc` key.
-The general form of the substitute command is as follows꞉
+The general form of the substitute command is as follows:
   ```
-  ꞉[range]s/{pattern}/{string}/[flags] [count]
+  :[range]s/{pattern}/{string}/[flags] [count]
   ```
 ^1683608281394

 How to search and replace across the entire file? #card
 - If you want to search and replace the pattern in the entire file, use the percentage character `%` as a range.
-This character indicates a range from the first to the last line of the file꞉ `꞉%s/foo/bar/g`
+This character indicates a range from the first to the last line of the file: `":"%s/foo/bar/g`
 ^1683608281400

 **Front:** What is the difference between the `:s` and `:g` commands in Vim? #card